-I also add a slice of muenster cheese to each sub setup.
+I also add a slice of muenster cheese to each sausage sub setup.

-Time to stick them in the broiler.
+Time to stick the sausage sub in the broiler.
 I stand there and watch them so the subs don’t burn.
 It takes about one minute.

 Finally, it’s time to eat!!
 And they are SO DELISH!